roadsnail/Pi-ve/README.md

 * Zigbee2mqtt

-If you already have a Zigbee network setup, then Pi-ve should be configured with a different pan_id.
+As stated above, the

-This should be set in the configuration.yaml file located at /opt/zigbee2mqtt/data/configuration.yaml (see example options below).
-The option is located in the advanced: options section and named pan_id:
+If you already have a Zigbee network setup, then Pi-ve should be configured with a different unique pan_id.
+This should be taken care of by the network_key:GENERATE line in configuration.yaml under the advanced: section (see below).

-The webbased Zigbee2MQTT should be enabled to allow easier setup of the Zigbee connection from the CC2531 co-ordinator to the Hive SLR/SLT devices.
+The webbased frontend to Zigbee2MQTT should be enabled to allow easier setup of the Zigbee connection from the CC2531 co-ordinator to the Hive SLR/SLT devices.
 This can be seen in the example configuration.yaml file below under the section frontend:

 Documentation for the webbased frontend may be found [here](https://www.zigbee2mqtt.io/information/frontend.html)